 Environment Setup¶

-This chapter discusses the CLI tool to manage Flink project, in a shift_left exercise or in close future in a data as a product project.
-To install the CLI, which is based on Python, use a virtual environment.
+This chapter addresses how to set up the shift_left CLI tool to manage Flink project.
+To install the CLI, which is based on Python, use a virtual environment: venv and pip will work, but we have adopted uv for package and virtual environment management.

 Pre-requisites¶